-Wifi is everywhere in Sweden but if you want to use Google Maps to get around, keep track of your social media feeds, or Snapchat some sexy selfies, you’re going to need a Swedish sim card.
+Wifi is everywhere in Sweden but if you want to use Google Maps to get around, keep track of your social media feeds, or Snapchat some sexy selfies, you might want to get a Swedish sim card.

-You could stick with the sim card you use at home but even if you’re arriving from another EU country, prices can be pretty high.
+You could stick with the sim card you use at home but, unless you’re arriving from another EU country, prices can be pretty high.
 The good news is that switching to a Swedish sim is easy – you don’t have to register any personal details and should be up and running within a few minutes of buying the sim.

 There are a few different networks to choose from but in reality, there’s little between them in terms of price and coverage.
 Mobile signal is generally excellent in southern Sweden, central Sweden and all along the east coast, with strong 3G and 4G reception in almost every town and city, including Stockholm and Gothenburg.